tgore323/txt2voice/README.md

 - Once files are made, do the nessassary conversion from inside program
 - GUI?
 - Have user supply file location (path) instead of requiring the file to be in same directory as program.
-- Handle error when there are blank lines at bottom of text file
+- Handle error when there are blank lines at bottom of text file (or just remove them).
 - Show progress of conversion.
 Verbose perhaps?